w3f/polkadot-wiki/docs/general/constants-variables.md

 #### Minimum Active Bond

-The minimum amount of tokens to nominat on Kusama is <RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.
+The minimum amount of tokens to nominate on Kusama is <RPC network="kusama" path="query.staking.minimumActiveStake" defaultValue={2937000000000} filter="humanReadable"/>.

 #### Minimum Bond to Participate in Staking